 Jan Matzeliger, the inventor of the shoe-lasting machine was born in Suriname in 1852.
 At the age of 18, he immigrated to the United States.
 Matzeliger's invention improved the process and working conditions of shoemaking.
 This reduced the price of shoes by 50% percent and made them affordable for ordinary citizens.

-It is said that the name Suriname is based on the name of the Amerindian tribe Surinen, the original inhabitants of Suriname.
+According to Historians, the name Suriname is based on the name of the Amerindian tribe Surinen, the original inhabitants from Suriname.
 This tribe was chased away by the other Amerindian tribes, the Caribs, Arawaks, and Waraus.

-The Europeans first learned about Suriname and the other Guyanas by Christopher Columbus in 1498 but the Dutch settlement began in 1616.
+The Europeans first learned about Suriname and the other Guyanas by Christopher Columbus in 1498, but the Dutch settlement began in 1616.
 In the first half of the 18th century, agriculture flourished in Suriname.
 African slaves did most of the work on the plantations.
-The treatment of these slaves was bad, and many slaves escaped to the jungle.
+As the treatment of the slaves was bad, some of them fled and escaped to the jungle.
 These runaway slaves were named Maroons or Bush Negroes.

-Amerindians, Creole (African descendants and mixed races ), Hindustani, Javanese, Maroon, Chinese, Dutch immigrants (aka Boeroe which means farmer in Surinamese), Lebanese, Jewish.
-These are the official ethnic groups and are considered Surinameses.
-In the course of time, people from other countries such as Brazilians, Guyanese Haitians etc. have settled in Suriname, however, they are not considered Surinamese.
+Amerindians, Creole* (African descendants and mixed races ), Maroon, Hindustani (Indian), Javanese, Chinese, Dutch immigrants (Boeroe), Boeroe means farmer in Surinamese), Lebanese and Jewish.
+These are ethnic groups that are official considered Surinamese because they are there for generations.
+In the course of time other ethnic groups settled in Suriname, such as Brazilians, Guyanese, Haitians, etc.

 Christian 41%, Hindu 20%, Islam 13%, other 26%

-Dutch is the official language, Surinamese, (Sranan Tongo) is considered to be the second language.
+Dutch is the official language, Surinamese, the local language, is considered to be the second language.

 The other frequent spoken languages are the: